ruggiero/galstep/README.md

 ## About

-This code uses the algorithm found in Springel, Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the codes GADGET-2 or RAMSES (using the [DICE patch](https://bitbucket.org/vperret/dice/wiki/RAMSES%20simulation)), including a stellar disk, a gaseous disk, a dark matter halo and a stellar bulge.
+This code uses the algorithm described in Springel, Di Matteo & Hernquist (2005) for generating the initial conditions for a disk galaxy simulation with the codes GADGET-2 or RAMSES (using the [DICE patch](https://bitbucket.org/vperret/dice/wiki/RAMSES%20simulation)), including a stellar disk, a gaseous disk, a dark matter halo and a stellar bulge.
 The